-Although technically a crumble since there are no oats in the topping, we still call this recipe an apple crisp because the topping gets nice and crispy.
-Whether you’re looking for a traditional cobbler, like our famous Southern Peach Cobbler or Blackberry Cobbler, you’ll love how easy it is to put together a tasty fruit dessert in no time.
+Although technically an apple crumble since there are no oats in the topping, we still call this recipe an apple crisp because the topping gets nice and crispy.

-Beloved and shared by thousands of readers, this delicious apple crisp recipe without oats is the best and easiest you’ll find.
-Using just a few ingredients and some basic kitchen tools, you can create a comforting and satisfying dessert that showcases the natural sweetness and texture of apples.
+Beloved and shared by millions of blog, Pinterest, and Facebook readers, this delicious apple crisp recipe without oats is the best and easiest you’ll find.

 Serving of apple crisp without oats on a white plate.